Fozzyack/dotfile-manager/README.md

 - [ ] Other Error Handling

 ### Optionals

+Unsure if I will add these.
 - [ ] Add a "purge" function - Removes data stored in ```.local/share/[dotfile]``` -- Unsure if this is a good idea.
 - [ ] Freshen up the UI
+- [ ] Potentially add a feature to allow compatibility with other OS.